sanshar/Dice/MERGE_NOTES.md

 - [ ] Travis CI
 - [ ] ZDice
 - [ ] Compile with `-Wall` and clear all warnings
+- [ ] Consolidate variable names: DetLen and Determinant::EffDetLen
+- [ ] Differentiate between VMC-style and Dice-style functions in their names to make it easier to remember/use
+- [ ] Consolidate Determinant::EffDetLen and DetLen

+## 3/18/2020
+- The MPI issue was coming from a bad memory allocation/sharing in SHCIbasics.cpp after adding determinants

+## 3/16/2020
+- The problem in energy after the fixes on 3/13/2020 came from an issue with the parity
+- The first MPI issues I've uncovered are coming from a corruption of sharing the dets in `SHCIbasics.cpp`

 ## 3/13/2020
 - MPI even `mpirun -np 1` is causing problems with RDMS and energies